Seydabomb/JS-Frameworks-Assignment-Set-3/README.md

 ## Section 16

-"Placepicker App" with a simple backend component that we call in order to get our information on places.
+"Placepicker" app with a simple backend component that we call in order to get our information on places.

 - React Hooks
 - Creating Custom Hooks
 - Using a promise in AvailablePlaces.jsx

 ## Section 17

+"React Forms" app where you handle user inputs into a form.

 ## Section 18